of Electrical Workers

 No in order to get the proper credit for your education you must also bring high school transcripts for review.

 Call 201-265-7273 and follow the telephone prompts.

 In this case we need either a letter or a course syllabus from your high school guidance office.
 The letter or syllabus must state that the course you took had a component equal to one year of algebra.

-The starting pay is currently $14.48 per hour (as of 1/21/05).
-Apprentices also receive health pension and annuity benefits at no cost.
+The current starting pay for the Electrical Program is $16.69 per hour.
+The current starting pay for the Telecommunications Program is $14.86 per hour All apprentices also receive health, pension and annuity benefits at no cost.

 Each application is reviewed by the JATC and it is possible to receive

 advanced standing for previous work and/or school experience.